ynojima/guideline/source_en/ArchitectureInDetail/Ajax.rst

 * Method that performs error handling by providing an exception handling method.

-* Method that performs error handling by receiving ``org.springframework.validation.BindingResult`` as an argument of Controller processing method.
+* Method that performs error handling by receiving ``org.springframework.validation.BindingResult`` as an argument of Controller handler method.

 |